obewan/SMLP/README.md

      - `i18n/it.json` (italian)
      - `i18n/pt.json` (portuguese)
    - `file_input`: The dataset file to use, similar to the file_input option.
-   - `import_network`: The model file to import, similar to the import_network option.
+   - `import_network`: The JSON model file to import, similar to the import_network option.
+Ensure that the corresponding CSV file is available.
-   - `export_network`: The model file to export, similar to the export_network option.
+   - `export_network`: The JSON model file to export, similar to the export_network option.
+Executing this will also create or update the corresponding CSV file.

 If you use the corresponding command line options, they will override the config file parameters.
 Here an example of `smlp.conf`: